 Resources for Teens with Big Questions

-is the health question and answer Internet resource produced by the Alice!, Health Promotion Program at Columbia University, a division of Health Services at Columbia, that archives over 3,000 previously-posted questions and answers, and reader responses.
+Go Ask Alice! is the health question and answer Internet resource produced by the Alice!, Health Promotion Program at Columbia University, a division of Health Services at Columbia, that archives over 3,000 previously-posted questions and answers, and reader responses.

-: Peer Answers.
+Peer Answers.
 Peer Support.
 Period.

-: Call 1-800-799-SAFE to speak with hotline advocates available for victims and anyone calling on their behalf.
+Call 1-800-799-SAFE to speak with hotline advocates available for victims and anyone calling on their behalf.
 Advocates can provide crisis intervention, safety planning, information and referrals to agencies.

-: a social justice organization that advocate for and with young people who are lesbian, gay, bisexual, transgender, or questioning in an effort to end discrimination.
+A social justice organization that advocate for and with young people who are lesbian, gay, bisexual, transgender, or questioning in an effort to end discrimination.

-: dedicated to raising awareness and providing support to people with eating disorders and their loved ones.
+Dedicated to raising awareness and providing support to people with eating disorders and their loved ones.

-: Totally real.
+Totally real.
 Totally anonymous.
 Totally yours.

-is your online resource for any and all questions regarding your health, your relationships, your body and your sexuality.
+Your online resource for any and all questions regarding your health, your relationships, your body and your sexuality.
 While this site is informative, it's not a substitute for talking to your doctor and your parents.

-: for teens looking for honest, accurate information and advice about health, relationships, and growing up.
+for teens looking for honest, accurate information and advice about health, relationships, and growing up.
 Offers a safe, private place that's accessible 24 hours a day to get the doctor-approved info you need to understand the changes that you may be going through.

-YWCA: The YWCA is the oldest and largest multicultural women's organization in the world, focusing on eliminating racism and empowering women.
+The YWCA is the oldest and largest multicultural women's organization in the world, focusing on eliminating racism and empowering women.